Crazy-pro/java-mastery/README.md

 ### Practical task:
 - Using the provided skeleton, implement the REST service.
 - Useful link: https://spring.io/guides/gs/rest-service
-- In addition you could use Swagger to provide API documentation.
+- In addition, you could use Swagger to provide API documentation.